bnavetta/vetinari/README.md

 ## Roadmap / TODO

-* Instead of using numerical ordering for phases, declare a list of phases (by name) in the site configuration file.
-It's safer and also probably better not to automatically include phases.
 * Replace `DefaultOutputPhase` with a mechanism for determining output paths and a phase that uses them.
 The output paths should be available in pages for links (i.e. Pegdown's wiki links).
 * Add documentation and tests
 * Changelog